Locations:

 Cleveland Clinic broke ground today for the new Lakewood Family Health Center.
 The 62,000 square-foot, $34 million facility is expected to be complete in the summer 2018.

-Located at 14601 Detroit Avenue, Lakewood Family Health Center will offer specialty care, family medicine, imaging, chronic disease management, a center for LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.
+Located at 14601 Detroit Avenue, Lakewood Family Health Center will offer specialty care, family medicine, imaging, chronic disease management, a center for adult LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.

 “Today, we launch a new commitment to the future of Lakewood and the health of this community,” said Toby Cosgrove, M.D., CEO and President of Cleveland Clinic.
 “The Lakewood Family Health Center represents a new concept in healthcare which is custom-designed to meet the needs of Lakewood residents and their families.
 We are proud to also offer a new foundation dedicated to the health and wellness of Lakewood citizens.”